 Original statement: “The signal "Digits" is sent by the MGC to request the MG to send loop disconnect digits to an analogue line.”

+Revised statement: “The signal "Digits" is sent by the MGC to the MG to indicate that a certain loop digits shall be sent to an analogue line.”

 The revision is in accordance with Recommendation ITU-T G.964 (03/2001).
 See below clause from ITU-T G.964 for reference.